TrynkaLab/tglow-r/README.md

 *Very important note:* We make no claims on the statistical validity of applying some of the approaches on any given dataset and this package is "use at your own risk".
 As the HCI feature space is so diverse and to maintain flexibility you can in principle run any data through the pacakge but this also means you can easily end up violating statistical assumptions.
 If in doubt, reach out to your local friendly statistician for advice if any given method is valid.

 # Installation & dependencies

+> NOTE: For Sanger farm22 install, see below
 > NOTE: For now repo is private, make sure you are on VPN when calling this.

 This will install the latest development version, we don't yet have a release, but for stability you can checkout a specific commit using the `ref` argument in `remotes::install_git()`